-Preparing the gravy-This is the only important step, where you need to put your focus on.
-And the rest is like easy, pizzy.
+Preparing the gravy.
+This is the only important step, where you need to put your focus on.
+And the rest is easy to process.
 In a pan, add cooking oil, with roughly chopped onion, tomato, ginger, and garlic.
 Saute them until they are half cooked.
 Allow them to become cool and grind to a smooth paste with the help of a blender.

-Make Gravy-Add ground mixture of tomato onion puree.
+Make Gravy.
+Add a ground mixture of tomato-onion puree.
 And cook them in medium heat until it becomes thick and fragrant.

 Aloo matar-Indian potato peas curry

 For the making masala

 - 1 tablespoon vegetable oil